EasyPost/easy-ui/documentation/specs/Table.md

   /** The currently expanded key in the collection (controlled). */ expandedKey?: Key;

-  /** Whether or not row expansion is enabled. */ hasExpandableRows?: boolean;

   /**
    * Variant of the table header to use.
    * @default primary